Turcopole

-During the Crusades, turcopoles (also "turcopoles" or "turcopoli"; from the τουρκόπουλοι, literally "sons of Turks") were locally recruited mounted archers and light cavalry employed by the Byzantine Empire and the Crusader states.
+During the Crusades, turcopoles (also "turcopoles" or "turcopoli"; from the τουρκόπουλοι, literally "sons of Turks"; singular: τουρκόπουλος) were locally recruited mounted archers and light cavalry employed by the Byzantine Empire and the Crusader states.
 A leader of these auxiliaries was designated as Turcopolier, a title subsequently given to a senior officer in the Knights Templar and the Knights Hospitaller in charge of the coastal defence and fortifications of Rhodes and Malta.
-In addition to the two Military Orders, the army of the Kingdom of Jerusalem employed king's Turcoples under the direction of a Grand Turcopolier.
+In addition to the two Military Orders, the army of the Kingdom of Jerusalem employed king's Turcopoles under the direction of a Grand Turcopolier.

 Byzantine origins

 The crusaders first encountered Turcopoles in the Byzantine army during the First Crusade.
 Reference is made to 30 Turcoples being lent by the Emperor Alexius I to act as guides for one division of the Franks.
 These auxiliaries were of mixed Byzantine and Turkic origins.

 Raymond of Aguilers writes that they were called Turcopoles because they were either reared with Turks or because their fathers were Turks and their mothers Christians.
 Albert of Aix writes that their fathers were Turks and their mothers Greeks.
 From the 12th century, evidence suggest that non-Turks fighting in the Turkish fashion were also included in the Turcopoles, for example, in the 14th century Turcopoles who were employed by the Catalan company included Greeks who shaved their heads like the Turks in order to be employed in this capacity.

 The term underwent a semantic evolution, extending to light cavalryman, mainly equipped with bows, regardless of ethnic origins.

 Some Byzantine Turcopole units under the command of General Tatikios accompanied the First Crusade and may have provided a model for the subsequent employment of indigenous auxiliary light horse in the crusader states.